mRcSchwering/magic-soup/docs/mechanics.md

 Molecule species are defined with attributes about how fast they can diffuse and permeate, and with an internal energy value.
 This energy is the hypothetical energy that this molecule would release if it was fully deconstructed.
-Reactions define how molecule species can converted.
+Reactions define how molecule species can be converted.
 They are all reversible (see [Kinetics](#kinetics) for details).
 Here, the simulation takes [Gibbs free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) as an analogy: